buildpacks/spec/platform.md

 The **launcher** refers to a lifecycle executable packaged in the **app image** for the purpose of executing processes at runtime.

 An **execution environment** refers to the context in which an application is intended to run.
 Standard values include "production", "test", and "development".
 Production is the default if not specified.
+The value MUST NOT contain the character `/` as it is reserved for future use.

 An **image extension** refers to software compliant with the [Image Extension Interface Specification](image_extension.md).
 Image extensions participate in detection and execute before the buildpack build process.